Manu343726/bandit-biicode/README.md

  - `manu343726/bandit`: The bandit block.
 It contains the library dependencies and building configuration.
  - `manu343726/bandit_blocktests`: A block to test the bandit block and check if the dependencies are resolved correctly.
+ - `examples/bandit`: A block containing examples of the usage of bandit for biicode users.

 ## Issues and feedback